-In Figure 12, a frequency distribution Figure 12 shows frequency distributions of the location (altitude vs. latitude) of the maximum diabatic heating rate (DHR) occurring in the WCBs is shown as a zonal mean over for each of the four regions.
-Here we consider the change in potential temperature along WCB trajectories as a proxy for the diabatic heating (DHR) rate as the DHR is not available from the model output.
-The maximum DHR in HIST is located at a height of 600 - 700600 - 700 hPa in NATL, NPAC and MED, whereas it is located at slightly higher altitudes (500 - 600 - 500 - 600 hPa) in SATL (see green lines).
+In Figure 12, a frequency distribution of the location (altitude vs. latitude) of the maximum diabatic heating rate (DHR) occurring in the WCBs is shown as a zonal mean over the four regions.
+The maximum DHR in HIST is located at a height of $600 - 700 \, \text{hPa}$ in NATL, NPAC and MED, whereas it is located at slightly higher altitudes ($500 - 600 \, \text{hPa}$) in SATL (see green lines).
 The change in the position of the maximum DHR from HIST to RCP85 is shown in colour.
 In all considered regions, the maximum in the DHR shifts upward and poleward.
-Particularly in the MED, the latitude of maximum diabatic heating

-- 5 is considerably shifted ~5° northwards.
+Particularly in the MED, the latitude of maximum diabatic heating is considerably shifted $\sim 5^{\circ}$ northwards.
 In contrast, the vertical shift of maximum diabatic heating is equally pronounced in all regions.
 The location of maximum heating rises to higher altitudes (lower pressure values).
-Additionally, we calculated the absolute values of the maximum DHR (see Fig. S5a in the Supplement).
-The mean maximum values strongly increase by about 2-3 K (6h)-1 from present-day to future climateHIST to RCP85, whereas the increase in the upper percentiles of the maximum values is slightly more pronounced with 3-4 K (6h)-1(see Supplementary Material, Figure S3).
-This signal is consistent with the increase in precipitation and $\Delta\theta$ along the ascending WCBs, as shown in Figure 8band Fig. 8b.c, and supports the increased diabatic nature of WCBs in a future climateRCP85.
-The increase in the maximum DHR and the shift to higher altitudes potentially also have an effect on the intensification of the associated cyclones, caused by changes in the - 5 associated diabatic modification of potential vorticity, as discussed in more detail by Binder et al. (2022).
-On the other hand, changes in the location and amplitude of diabatic heating in the extratropical storm tracks can have an impact on the location of the eddy-driven jet (e.g., Lachmy and Kaspi (2020)), whereas Papritz and Spengler (2015) discuss-discussed the importance of mid-tropospheric diabatic heating for the slope of isentropic surfaces as a measure for baroclinicity.
-They showed that in the upper troposphere, the diabatic heating due to cloud processes is the dominant mechanism maintaining the isentropic slope. - 10 The observed changes in the DHR from the present to future climate HIST to RCP85 could thus potentially influence the jet location and baroclinicity.
+Additionally, the absolute values of the maximum DHR strongly increase by about $2-3 \, \text{K} \, (6 \, \text{h})^{-1}$ from present-day to future climate, whereas the increase in the upper percentiles is slightly more pronounced with $3-4 \, \text{K} \, (6 \, \text{h})^{-1}$ (see Supplementary Material, Figure S3).
+This signal is consistent with the increase in precipitation and $\Delta\theta$ along the ascending WCBs, as shown in Figure 8b and c, and supports the increased diabatic nature of WCBs in a future climate.
+The increase in the maximum DHR and the shift to higher altitudes potentially also have an effect on the intensification of the associated cyclones, caused by changes in the associated diabatic modification of potential vorticity, as discussed in more detail by Binder et al. (2022).
+On the other hand, changes in the location and amplitude of diabatic heating in the extratropical storm tracks can have an impact on the location of the eddy-driven jet (e.g., Lachmy and Kaspi (2020)), whereas Papritz and Spengler (2015) discuss the importance of mid-tropospheric diabatic heating for the slope of isentropic surfaces as a measure for baroclinicity.
+They showed that in the upper troposphere, the diabatic heating due to cloud processes is the dominant mechanism maintaining the isentropic slope.
+The observed changes in the DHR from the present to future climate could thus potentially influence the jet location and baroclinicity.
 A detailed analysis of these effects is however beyond the scope of this work.
-In summer, the position of the maximum in the DHR maximum DHR along WCBs is located slightly higher than in winter, however a very similar upward and poleward shift from HIST to RCP85 in the maximum DHR is observed as in winter (not